 Opioid addiction can be treated with medical detoxification procedures such as anesthesia-assisted detox.
 This rapid detox treatment involves putting the patient under sedation during detoxification to reduce the amount and length of withdrawal symptoms.
 Such an accelerated opioid detox flushes the substance from the person’s body, enabling them to quickly move on to post-detox recovery with a new lease on life.

 Waismann Method conducts rapid detox treatments for opioid addiction in a private, full-service, accredited hospital.
-The medical team evaluates the patient’s needs prior to treatment to provide comprehensive care before, during, and after the detox procedure, and then the patient is discharged to an exclusive recovery center with aftercare support.
+The medical team evaluates the patient’s needs before treatment to provide comprehensive care before, during, and after the detox procedure.
+Then the patient is discharged to an exclusive recovery center with aftercare support.

 Critical Differences in Treating Opioid Dependence vs. Addiction

-Understanding the differences between opioid addiction and dependence can help you spot warning signs and possible symptoms of a developing addiction.
-Also, this knowledge enables you to speak accurately about the conditions and their differences.
+Understanding the differences between opioid addiction and dependence can help you spot warning signs and possible symptoms of developing an addiction.
+This knowledge also enables you to speak accurately about the conditions and their differences.

 Opioid dependence is preventable, and it can be medically reversed with adequate medical detoxification.
-Opioid misuse — such as taking more doses than prescribed, taking the drug for longer than prescribed or taking the drug for non-medical purposes — can lead to addictive behavior.
-Unlike dependence, addiction is viewed more as a behavioral reaction to long-term opioid use and is primarily characterized by uncontrollable cravings and the inability to manage or discontinue drug use despite the harm it causes oneself and others.
+Opioid misuse — such as taking more doses than prescribed, taking the drug for longer than prescribed, or taking the medication for non-medical purposes — can lead to addictive behavior.
+Unlike dependence, addiction is viewed more as a behavioral reaction to long-term opioid use.
+It is primarily characterized by uncontrollable cravings and the inability to manage or discontinue drug use despite its harm.

 If your loved one or you are suffering from opioid dependence or addiction, remember, there is help.
-There is a humane, dignified and effective treatment available.
+There is a humane, dignified, and effective treatment available.
 You don’t need to feel ashamed or scared, and you don’t need to be locked away for months on end.
-A number of medical and individualized detox treatment options could be right for you.
+Many different medical and individualized detox treatment options could be right for you.

-By discussing your specific needs with highly experienced detox treatment specialists, such as those at Waismann Method, you can find out if you’re a candidate for rapid opioid detox or a non-anesthesia alternative detox treatment.
+By discussing your specific needs with highly experienced detox treatment specialists, such as those at Waismann Method®, you can determine if you’re a candidate for rapid opioid detox or non-anesthesia alternative detox treatment.
 Their medical team can customize your opioid addiction treatment according to your pre-existing health concerns, the type of substances you have taken, and your level of opioid use.